encode/django-rest-framework/docs/api-guide/generic-views.md

 # Concrete View Classes

 The following classes are the concrete generic views.
 If you're using generic views this is normally the level you'll be working at unless you need heavily customized behavior.

+The view classes can be imported from `rest_framework.generics`.

 ## CreateAPIView